 Midwives can help women have a more natural childbirth experience.
-They often offer more personalized care than medical doctors, which includes taking the time to talk to the mother-to-be about her concerns and needs.
+They often offer more personalized care than medical doctors, which includes taking the time to talk to the mother-to-be about their concerns and needs.

 Some research suggests that midwives lower the risk of infant mortality and reduce the need for C-sections and other interventions.
 One study showed that births attended by a midwife had a 19% lower infant death rate and a 31% lower risk of delivering a low-birth-weight baby.
 Another study showed that nurse-midwives had 4.8% fewer C-section rate than obstetricians and used fewer resources, such as forceps and vacuums for delivery.
 (The reductions in mortality and complications, however, may be because midwives generally handle very few high-risk deliveries.)

 Are There Any Risks to Using a Midwife?

 Some states do not allow midwives to administer pain medications or to provide certain medical interventions such as internal electronic fetal monitoring.